 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your heart’s tissue sends electrical impulses that travel through pathways called bundle branches.
-These impulses normally travel through the bottom chambers of your heart (ventricles).
-Your heart’s two ventricles usually contract at the same time.
-But a bundle branch block delays the electrical signal, therefore, the ventricle that receives the delayed signal will contract at a later time.
+After your heart’s tissue sends electrical impulses through the top two chambers of your heart (atria), the impulses travel through pathways called bundle branches.
+These impulses normally move through the bottom two chambers of your heart (ventricles).
+The ventricles usually beat (contract) at the same time.

 There are two types of bundle branch blocks: